 - Yubo markets itself as a way to chat and livestream with new friends

-- It was formerly called Yellow
+- The app was formerly named Yellow

 - New users provide their name, birthday, gender, photo, and phone number.
 They can opt to have their ID verified through a website called Yoti.
 Verified users have a yellow check displayed on their profiles